Tibetan peace warrior turns to pop

 Keeping it traditional

 Namling, who is a cartoonist as well as a musician, is a powerful figure on stage, like Richie Havens at Woodstock without the upfront anger.
-He is helped by Mik Keusen on piano, who can sound as lyrical as Tori Amos anytime he wants.
-Philipp Moll plays an unusually melodic electric bass.
-The precise, sensitive drumming comes from Muso Stamm.
+He is helped by Mik Keusen on piano, who can sound as lyrical as Tori Amos anytime he wants, Philipp Moll who plays an unusually melodic electric bass, and precise, sensitive drumming from Muso Stamm.

 The songs are all put together by Valaisan guitarist Patrick Lerjen into orchestrated fusions that Peter Gabriel would surely approve.